-The State 2017-18 Enacted Budget includes changes to Chapter 60.
+The State 2017-18 Enacted Budget included changes to Chapter 60.
 STAR checks are now expected to be mailed out prior to the date that school taxes are payable.
 The amount of the check will be based on the previous year's amount adjusted by the levy growth factor used for the property tax cap.
 Any changes that must be made based on the final STAR credit compared to the estimate used will be factored into the subsequent year's STAR credit check or taxpayers also may account for those changes in their State income taxes.

-Approximately 7% of the District's 2016-2017 school tax levy was exempted by the STAR program and the District has received full reimbursement of such exempt taxes from the State.
-Approximately 7% of the District's 2017-2018 school tax levy is expected to be exempted by the STAR program and the District expects to receive full reimbursement of such exempt taxes from the State in January 2018.
+Approximately 7% of the District's 2017-2018 school tax levy was exempted by the STAR program and the District received full reimbursement of such exempt taxes from the State in January 2018.
+Approximately 7% of the District's 2018-2019 school tax levy is expected to be exempted by the STAR program and the District expects to receive full reimbursement of such exempt taxes from the State in January 2019.
 (See "State Aid" herein).